Mask Arts Company

 366 pages

-This is one of the best, most complete books on Commedia dell'Arte available.
+This is one of the best, most complete books on Commedia dell'Arte available which you can pick up at a very low price.
 It will give you a complete overview, including 259 illustrations, pieces of scenarios, complete Commedia dell'Arte Character breakdowns, history, information about companies, women and more.
 The Italian Comedy is still in publication, has had many printings and it is one of the must have books for any theatre library and is well priced.
 If your budget can only afford three books, it would be this one and the one above Scenarios of the Commedia dell'Arte and below The Commedia dell'Arte.
+If your are teacher and need a little help with teaching this subject, this is an excellent inexpensive option.

 The Commedia dell'Arte